• Skip to primary navigation

 Appetizer

-With cream goat cheese and rich balsamic , this wild mushroom puff pastry pizza is a simple appetizer, perfect for casual winter entertaining.
-The crust is light and flaky, pairing nicely with rich fall flavours of the mushrooms and goat cheese.
+Crispy and flaky puff pastry and rich balsamic vinegar are the base for this wild mushroom goat cheese pizza.
+A simple appetizer that is perfect for casual winter entertaining.
+The crust is light and flaky, pairing nicely with the rich fall flavours of the mushrooms and goat cheese.
+Serve in small slices.

 wild mushrrom and goat cheese pizza made with puff pastry on serving platter with rosemary and balsamic drizzle